motiondivision/motion-vscode/README.md

 ### CSS generation

-With Motion for Visual Code Studio, Copilot gains the ability to generate CSS `linear()` easing curves to create springs or other custom easing curves.
+With Motion for Visual Studio Code , Copilot gains the ability to generate CSS `linear()` easing curves to create springs or other custom easing curves.

 > Generate a CSS spring that's quite bouncy